pebble-hacks/cordova-plugin-pebblekit/README.md

 With this, you have the full power of the IDE, including code completion, refactoring, formatting, etc.  The only caveat is that you are editing the built files instead of the source files of the plugin.
-Because of this, I have the makefile setup to copy the Plugin files from the `example/cordova/platforms/android` directory to the `lib/src/android` This way, you will not lose the changes you made to the plugin source files.
+Because of this, the makefile has been setup to copy the Plugin files from the `example/cordova/platforms/android` directory to the `lib/src/android` This way, changes made to the plugin source files through the IDE will not be lost.

 Running `make` with no arugments will copy the files over, read the plugin, and the run the project on a plugged in android device.